Robert E. Vann

 B.A., The University of Illinois-Urbana

-Dr. Robert Vann is professor and undergraduate advisor of Spanish in the Department of Spanish at Western Michigan University.
+Dr. Robert Vann is a professor and undergraduate advisor of Spanish in the Department of Spanish at Western Michigan University.

 Vann is a specialist in Spanish language, culture and society in Catalonia.
 His main areas of research have investigated ways of speaking, linguistic identities, and linguistic ideologies in Barcelona, the sociocultural and linguistic effects of language contact and bilingualism in Catalonia, and, most recently, the documentation and digital preservation of spoken language data in Catalan Spanish.
 Vann's first book on this subject, Materials for the sociolinguistic description and corpus-based study of Spanish in Barcelona: Toward a documentation of colloquial Spanish in naturally occurring groups (2009), includes a critical introduction that recognizes the legitimacy of Spanish in Catalonia and contains the first published transcripts of a spoken language corpus of colloquial Spanish conversations held in naturally-occurring social groups in Barcelona.
 The monograph provides a resource for studying the unique characteristics of Catalan Spanish.
 Vann has created more than fifteen different Spanish linguistics courses at WMU and he recently directed WMU's first doctoral dissertation in Spanish linguistics.
 From 2006 to 2010, Vann was founding director of a student exchange program with Universitat de Lleida, Catalonia.
 He has given plenary and keynote lectures at international conferences in Spain, England, Germany and the United States and has published more than 25 refereed articles on language contact, language ideology and language documentation.